nanochess/Atomchess-6502/readme.txt

 Of the 1024 bytes, the AI engine uses 429 bytes (initialization+engine+tables), the repetitive nature of the TIA display occupies the remaining bytes.
 Still remains 7 bytes free for improvements.

+Just as a note, the Atari Flashback Portable doesn't support the new trick in its emulator and can only display the previous version (search for Jan/16/2017 in commits)

 Code for Visual6502.ORG: